domchrz/navigation-menu/README.md

 Functionalities
 * SPA
-* reusable nav-menu thanks to useNestedMenu hook & reducer/actions generator
+* menu that renders subemnu and applies styling to active menu branch

 React functionalities used
 * react-router-dom